rodion-111/hello_world-/README.md

 hello world - space

 about game
-This is game for movement circle and function draw "Hello,world!" list functions:
+This is game for movement circle and function write "Hello,world!" list functions:
 Movement
 sprint